launchdarkly/cpp-sdks/PROVENANCE.md

 PASSED: Verified SLSA provenance
 ```

-Alternatively, to verify the provenance manually, he SLSA framework specifies [recommendations for verifying build artifacts](https://slsa.dev/spec/v1.0/verifying-artifacts) in their documentation.
+Alternatively, to verify the provenance manually, the SLSA framework specifies [recommendations for verifying build artifacts](https://slsa.dev/spec/v1.0/verifying-artifacts) in their documentation.

 **Note:** These instructions do not apply when building our SDKs from source.